anilswm/engineering-portal/content/fullTextSearch.md

       "author": "Nicholas C. Zakas",
       "publisher": "No Starch Press",
       "description": "ECMAScript 6 represents the biggest update to the core of JavaScript in the history of the language.
 In Understanding ECMAScript 6, expert developer Nicholas C. Zakas provides a complete guide to the object types, syntax, and other exciting changes that ECMAScript 6 brings to JavaScript."
-    },
-    {
-      "title": "You Don't Know JS",
-      "subtitle": "ES6 & Beyond",
-      "author": "Kyle Simpson",
-      "publisher": "O'Reilly Media",
-      "description": "No matter how much experience you have with JavaScript, odds are you don’t fully understand the language.
-As part of the "You Don’t Know JS" series, this compact guide focuses on new features available in ECMAScript 6 (ES6), the latest version of the standard upon which JavaScript is built."
-    },
-    {
-      "title": "Git Pocket Guide",
-      "subtitle": "A Working Introduction",
-      "author": "Richard E. Silverman",
-      "publisher": "O'Reilly Media",
-      "description": "This pocket guide is the perfect on-the-job companion to Git, the distributed version control system.
-It provides a compact, readable introduction to Git for new users, as well as a reference to common commands and procedures for those of you with Git experience."
-    },
-    {
-      "title": "Designing Evolvable Web APIs with ASP.NET", "subtitle": "Harnessing the Power of the Web", "author": "Glenn Block, et al.",
-      "publisher": "O'Reilly Media",
-      "description": "Design and build Web APIs for a broad range of clients—including browsers and mobile devices—that can adapt to change over time.
-This practical, hands-on guide takes you through the theory and tools you need to build evolvable HTTP services with Microsoft’s ASP.NET Web API framework.
-In the process, you’ll learn how design and implement a real-world Web API."
     }
 ])
 ```